danielacarrion/GIS4Schools_documentation/_build/html/_sources/part3/rs_imageanalysis.rst.txt

 	Distribution of main land covers on Earth.

 Thus, we use satellites to study how such land covers’ spectral signatures change in time. |br|
-:numref:`Fig2_signature` - :numref:`Fig7_signature` show the typical spectral signatures of the main land covers.
+:numref:`Fig2_signature` - :numref:`Fig7_signature` show the typical spectral signatures of the main macro land covers.

 .. _Fig2_signature:
 .. figure:: /img/3/Fig2_signature.png